-Three FinGPT-powered agent prototypes were introduced in Section~\ref{ssec:finagent} following an agentic pipeline: An agent calls various tools via the Model MCP to retrieve relevant content from local files, backend databases, remote models, and the Internet.
+The three FinAgent prototypes in Section~\ref{ssec:finagent} follow an agentic pipeline: An agent calls various tools via the MCP protocol to retrieve relevant content from local files, backend databases, remote models, and the Internet.
 We identify several major risks across different financial scenarios (red points in Fig. \ref{fig:guardrail}), referring to \textbf{Linux's \href{https://air-governance-framework.finos.org/}{AI Readiness Governance Framework}}: \begin{itemize}[leftmargin=*]

 \item \textbf{Information leaked to host model}.
 Enterprise users may frequently employ FinGPT search agent to process local files (e.g., income sheet) for compliance tasks like internal audits, risk assessment, or regulatory reporting.
 These files contain personally identifiable information or commercially sensitive data.
 Corporate employees and students increasingly rely on AI tutors for financial knowledge from local textbooks.
 These books usually have copyright restrictions.
 During multi-round dialogues, the sensitive local files or copyrighted content may leak to external models (red line and point \textcircled{1} in Fig. \ref{fig:guardrail}).